pledgcorporate/ecard-doc/docs/plugin/integration.md

 For SOAP webservice the result can be provided as a JWT, encoded with a secret shared between Pledg and the merchant.

-For REST webservice, if the purchase was configured with a `payment_notification_url` Payzen will send an IPN to this url.
-For more information on Payzen's IPN, see [there](https://payzen.io/en-EN/rest/V4.0/api/kb/ipn_usage.html)

 ### Standard notification

 The merchant can specify at the purchase creation a webhook to be called at the end of the PSP payment (i.e. when the PSP returns to Pledg the payment result).